What is Reiki?

 Reiki is a holistic healing practice that originated in Japan during the early 20th century.
 The word "Reiki" comes from two Japanese terms: "rei," which means universal, and "ki," which refers to life energy.
 This practice is based on Biofield Science, which suggests that a universal life force energy—often called prana, ki, qi, or vital force—flows through all living things.

-The principles of Reiki are closely aligned with concepts found in contemporary quantum physics.
-Quantum physics posits that the universe, including our bodies, is composed of energy vibrating at distinct frequencies.
-This paradigm suggests that energy can have a profound impact on our physical, emotional, and mental well-being.
-During a Reiki session, practitioners channel this universal life force energy through their hands to the recipient.
-The practitioner’s objective is to alleviate energy blockages, facilitate relaxation, reduce stress, and augment the body’s inherent healing capabilities.
+Reiki principles align with contemporary quantum physics, which suggests the universe, including our bodies, is composed of vibrating energy.
+This energy can impact our physical, emotional, and mental well-being.
+During a Reiki session, practitioners channel universal life force energy through their hands to alleviate energy blockages, facilitate relaxation, reduce stress, and enhance healing.

 Reiki, frequently integrates with the chakra system, originating from ancient Eastern traditions.
 This system recognizes seven primary energy centers within the body, collectively known as chakras, each associated with distinct aspects of our physical, emotional, and spiritual well-being.
 Each chakra possesses unique characteristics and functions, and maintaining equilibrium is believed to contribute to overall health and vitality.